 For some people, driving professionally can blossom into a rewarding career.
 A person who hopes to obtain their commercial driver’s license, or CDL, must meet strict qualifications.
 Not everyone meets the requirements to become a commercial driver.
 Truck drivers and others who drive for a living are held to a much higher standard than everyone else on the road.
-The State needs to trust that only the most skilled and responsible drivers are on the road for extensive periods, which is why it can be challenging to meet the necessary standards.
+The State needs to ensure that only the most skilled and responsible drivers are on the road for extensive periods, which is why it can be challenging to meet the necessary standards.

 Many factors can play into disqualification from obtaining or keeping a CDL.
 A commercial driver must abide by all the rules set by the Federal Motor Carrier Safety Administration.
 These rules are much more extensive than those learned when receiving your first non-commercial driver’s license.
 Committing just one traffic violation in a commercial motor vehicle (CMV) could be enough to disqualify a driver from keeping his CDL or applying for one.